hedgeberg/Ghidra_OOUtils/README.md

 OOUtils
 -------

 A Ghidra extension that aims to make reverse engineering of object-oriented langauges easier.
-Currently in *very* early dev.
+Currently in unstable alpha.

 To build, make sure your GHIDRA_HOME environment variable is set to the version of Ghidra you're going to install this in, then just run: